carl-schelin/terraform/readme.md

 Note that under normal circumstances, passwords and ssh keys wouldn't be in the repos.
 As this is a very local and blocked from external access site, I'm not currently too worried about it.
 I do intend on further research to properly manage such secrets but for now, I wanted to get the files out so I can back out if I make a horrible mistake.

+### Prerequesites

+You'll need to build the KVM host before you can run these.
+In my playbooks repo, in the libvirt directory, check out the readme.md on which binary files you need in order to prepare the KVM host.

 ### Configuration

 The server.data file contains the configuration of every server for every site.
 The site.data file contains the configuration for each unique site.